Gullfaxi171/angular-photosphere-directive/README.md

 ```
 ##Advices

 * You can now put several photospheres on the same webpage !
+* Working on smartphones/tablets
 * Big resolutions values can have effects on the performances.
 * Don't use too heavy pictures (like 10 Mo), people don't like to wait...

 ##Coming Soon
+* Async load of the pictures
 * Headtracking control (with webcam)
 * LeapMotion control
 * Better reaction to resize
-* Fullscreen mode
 * Setting the fov of the camera
 * Fisheye view

 ##License

+MIT License